fluttercandies/flutter_photo_manager/README.md

 /// Even the camera, due to privacy issues, this property must not be available on androidQ and above. double latitude = entity.latitude;
 double longitude = entiry.longitude;

+Latlng latlng = await entity.latlngAsync(); // In androidQ or higher, need use the method to get location info.
 ```

 #### location info of android Q

 Because of AndroidQ's privacy policy issues, it is necessary to locate permissions in order to obtain the original image, and to obtain location information by reading the Exif metadata of the data.

+#### Origin description

+The `originFile` and `originBytes` will return the original content.

+Not guaranteed to be available in flutter.
+Because flutter's Image does not support heic.
+The video is also the original format, non-exported format, compatibility does not guarantee usability.

 ### observer